What they do

 Steel fixers shape and fit the steel bars or mesh structures that are used to reinforce concrete in construction projects.
 They read building plans to determine what materials are required for a particular job and set out the materials that they are going to use.
 Steel fixers cut and shape steel bars, and weld, wire or clip structural steel materials into place.
 They also fabricate other reinforcing structures such as beams, footing pads or other special units.
 Steel fixers work all around the state on both large and small construction projects, from building new houses in our suburbs, to erecting schools, hospitals or other large buildings in our regional towns and remote areas.

 Steel fixers work on building sites as well as in pre-cast concrete plants.
 Conditions may be loud and dirty, and they may work at heights, which can be dangerous.
 They usually work regular hours, but may be required to work longer hours when aiming to meet deadlines.

 Steel fixers use a variety of hand and power tools, including industrial wire or bolt cutters, guillotines and power saws.
 They work with steel rods, bars and mesh structures, as well as also working with concrete They also use welding gear to weld steel structures into place.
 As they sometimes work at heights they also use ladders, scaffolding and elevated work platforms.
 They are also required to wear safety gear such as helmets, work boots and harnesses.
 They may also use hydraulic jacks and tensioning mechanisms to test their work.

 Education and training

-To become a steel fixer you usually need to complete a traineeship.
-The steel fixing traineeship usually takes 18 months to complete.
+To become a steel fixer, you usually need to undertake a traineeship in steel fixing (level 3).
+The traineeship usually takes 18 months to complete.

 Apprenticeships and traineeships